 There are 3 or 4 prominent overlaps high up on the face, which makes for a very interesting climb and separates the route into very distinct sections of face climbing, separated by rubbly ledges.

 One important note on this route is that pitch 9 only has 2 bolts, both of which are essentially hidden from the anchors.
 It starts with a long upwards traverse left to the first bolt.
 The whole pitch is roughly 25 meters.
 We ended up missing the bolts on this one and Jolene ended up soloing this pitch!
-A little jarring, but fortunately the climbing wasn’t too difficult, despite the high consequences of a fall.
+A little jarring, but fortunately the climbing is very easy (very low 5th class), despite the high consequences of a fall.
+When getting to this pitch, look out to the far left for the bolt you will need to traverse to.
+It’s a little further left than you might expect.

 The crux pitches are Pitch 13 & 15, with a short bolt ladder separating these two.
 The bolt ladder is a little bit strenuous and might be a bit reachy for shorter people.
 Fortunately, we were able to get through this without any significant difficulty.
 It might be worth bringing a daisy chain or expandable stick clip if your wingspan is on the short side.

 The crux pitches (5.9/5.8) are excellent quality, with good holds and fun climbing up a number of steep walls.
-The first crux pitch is relatively strenuous for the grade, and the second is not quite as hard, and has some interesting moves.
+The first crux pitch is a little strenuous, and the second is less so, and has some interesting moves.
 Both are well bolted, and lots of fun!
+For 5.9 grade, the climbing is good, and not that typical “Rockies slab” climbing you might be more familiar with at this grade (typically).

 The upper pitches meander through the upper cliff bands to reach the summit proper.
 Nothing too difficult, however, the last pitch might be the crux depending on how sore your feet are at that point!
 Be sure to bring a few extendable draws as these pitches tend to wander a fair bit.